DoubleDeez/MDFramework/README.md

 # TODO
-In no particular order:
-* Command console auto-complete with help text
-* UI management framework
 * Enable only specific instances of profile logging (rather than the entire system on/off)
-* Save system (Serialize a class to file)
 * Optimizations
+    * MDReplicated should frame-slice over a set amount of frames rather than sending every frame
+    * Opt-in attribute for auto registration (BindNode, Replicated, Command) instead of iterating every new node's members
 * Make a test project that gives examples on using all the features that can also be used to test them for development
-* Notification on variable/property replication
+* Save system (Serialize a class to file)
 * Output profiler results to csv
+* UI management framework
+* Command console auto-complete with help text
 * UPNP for game session
-* Join-in-progress support for MDReplicated
-* MDReplicated should frame-slice over a set amount of frames rather than sending every frame